chess-boards_westmountmag

 By Angela Civitella

+Are you aware that you need different types of strategies at different levels within your organization?

+You’ve probably heard the term “business strategy” used in the workplace.
 But what is strategy, exactly?
-And are you aware that you need different types of strategy at different levels within your organization?

-In this article, we’re looking at some common definitions of strategy.
-We’ll focus on three strategic levels – corporate strategy, business unit strategy, and team strategy – and we’ll look at some of the core tools and models associated with each area.
+And are you aware that you need different strategies for different levels within your organization?
+In this article, we examine some standard definitions of strategy.
+We’ll focus on three strategic levels – corporate strategy, business unit strategy, and team strategy – and discuss some of the core tools and models associated with each.

 Defining strategy